Redislabs-Solution-Architects/bloom_deduplication/docs/Presentation.md

 <br>
 <small>

-- Asyncronous processing of logs or events
+- asynchronous processing of logs or events
 - Each duplicate costs more in processing and storage
 - Usually large fitlers over time buckets